groundwater/binary-fusion/README.md

 ## Product Vision

-Problems in traditional application deployment:
+_Problems in traditional application deployment_

 - in-place applications updates are risky
 - os updates are difficult without disrupting a running application
 - application rollbacks are difficult

-Problems with Platform as a Services:
+_Problems with Platform as a Services_

 - prohibitive to create private clouds
 - applications updates can still break a working deployment
 - limited regions per provider

-Opportunities with cloud computing:
+_Opportunities with cloud computing_

 - cloud computing makes deploying a brand-new application fast, easy, and cheap
-- virtual machine images are immutable, and re-created each update
+- virtual machine images can be re-created each update
     - os is always up to date
-- rather than update existing applications, the entire stack is replaced each update
+- can replace the entire working stack each update, no risky deployments
-    - the entire working stack can be tested before live deployment
+    - the new stack can be tested before live deployment
     - live migration step only involves re-pointing a load balancer
     - rollback is easy

-We need good tools that take this approach!
+**We need good tools that take this approach!**

 1. a good tool should provision and create an AMI with one command
 2. a good tool should provide good default builds